pgherveou/gulp-awspublish/README.md

       .pipe(awspublish.gzip({ ext: '.gz' }))

-      // publisher will add Content-Length, Content-Type and headers specified above
+      // publisher will add Content-Length, Content-Type and headers specified above .pipe(publisher.publish(headers))
-      // If not specified it will set x-amz-acl to public-read by default .pipe(publisher.publish(headers))

       // create a cache file to speed up consecutive uploads